 my.3d.plot = p

-3. Replace my.ca in the first two lines of code with the name of your correspondence analysis.
-By default it is called correspondence.analysis, but it can have numbers added to the end of the object name if you have created multiple correspondence analysis outputs.
-You can get the output name by clicking on the original correspondence analysis and then going to Properties > GENERAL > Name.
+4. Replace my.ca in the first two lines of code with the name of your correspondence analysis.
+By default, it is called correspondence.analysis, but it can have numbers added to the end of the object name if you have created multiple correspondence analysis outputs.
+You can get the output name by clicking on the original correspondence analysis and then going to Properties > GENERAL > Name in the object inspector.

 How to Add Images to a Correspondence Analysis Map

 How to Do Correspondence Analysis of a Square Table

 How to Create a Quality Table From a Correspondence Analysis